"Friends, all is burning."

 The Diamond Sutra

 FO: Are there other places to which you feel an exceedingly profound connection?
 If so, what makes the spirit of these places particularly important to you on the level of your heart-mind?
-I'm thinking of how Basho, the wandering haiku master, had a deep connection to a stretch of land near Natagiri Pass, which he explores in his various travel journals, Narrow Road to the Interior; and also some of the other "spiritual-creatives" of Japan felt a deep relationship to a specific place which they nurtured, and which nurtured them; like the Zen hermit, poet and "wisdom clown" Ryokan Daigu ("Great Fool") who felt a deep affinity to the bamboo and hardwood forests around his hut "Gogo-an", or the 'crazy wisdom' Zen master Ikkyu, who first developed the Japanese tea ceremony, or the potter, painter, poet, and martial artist Rengetsu (Lotus Moon).
+I'm thinking of how Basho, the wandering haiku master, had a deep connection to a stretch of land near Natagiri Pass, which he explores in his various travel journals, Narrow Road to the Interior; and also some of the other "spiritual-creatives" of Japan felt a deep relationship to a specific place which they nurtured, and which nurtured them; like the Zen hermit, poet and "wisdom clown" Ryokan Daigu ("Great Fool") who felt a deep affinity to the bamboo and hardwood forests around his hut "Gogo-an", or the 'crazy wisdom' Zen master Ikkyu, who had some influence on individuals who developed of the Japanese tea ceremony, or the potter, painter, poet, and martial artist Rengetsu (Lotus Moon).

 MA: Yes, the redwood forests still are the most magical to me.
 I was just in Santa Cruz filming for a documentary that the filmmaker L. Young is making about my work.
 The forests are so comfortable to me.
 Every time I return, it takes my breath away.
 The fog and mist, in particular, is magical and mystical to me.
 That said, I also have a strong affinity to Miyajima, which is near where I lived in Japan.
 There are torii everywhere (gates associated with Shinto shrines that signify moving from the profane to the sacred).
 It is such a spiritual place to me, and for many Japanese people.